Flight-Free-UK/flight_free_uk_website/source/posts/the-lifeboat-station-project.html.markdown

 “That’s a tall claim.
 What if it’s not the best beef I’ll ever taste in my life?”

 “Then you’ll be disappointed.
-But you won’t be hungry.” came the perfect reply.
+But you won’t be hungry,” came the perfect reply.

 I chose the beef.
 She was right.
 I can’t remember tasting better beef, nor can I imagine tasting any better again.

-### All down to that lush emerald grass, no doubt.
+##### All down to that lush emerald grass, no doubt.

 I had come to County Waterford as part of The Lifeboat Station Project, my eight-year mission to photograph all 238 RNLI lifeboat stations in the UK and Ireland on glass plates.
 The next day I would meet and photograph the crew and Coxswain of Dunmore East, before heading along the southern Irish coast for some five weeks, hanging the itinerary on my visits to the twelve lifeboat stations punctuating that particular leg of the journey.